-2. Sugar Bowl Suite in Rimmen (Inn) – 3,000 gold
+2. Sugar Bowl Suite in Rimmen (Inn) – 3,000 Gold

-Since Rimmen serves as the hub city for the Elsweyr Expansion, it has all the amenities you need.
+Since Rimmen serves as the hub city for the Elsweyr Expansion, and it has all the amenities you need.
 Unlike the other Inn rooms in ESO, it has an exterior door.
-So, you can go to the Wayshrines and the rest of the city without having to go through a second door, which means you can teleport outside the Inn room and be right next to the Wayshrine.
+Thus, you can go to the Wayshrines and the rest of the city without having to go through a second door, which means you can teleport outside the Inn room and be right next to the Wayshrine.

 If you have a character that hasn't completed the intro to housing quest, you can get this Inn room for free.
 If not, it's only 3,000 gold.

 Rimmen has one of the best Crafting setups in the game, with all the Crafting Stations out in the open air, next to the Writ boards.
 Also, the Writ turn-in isn't too far away.
 The only downside of Sugar Bowl Suite is that it requires the Elsweyr Expansion to purchase.

 1. Snugpod in Elden Root (Small Home) – 45,000 Gold